realm/realm-dart-samples/flutter_flexible_sync/README.md

     * Press the "Flexible Sync" button.
 Only Flexible Sync is supported in the Realm Flutter SDK.
     * Switch ON the ["Development mode"](https://www.mongodb.com/docs/atlas/app-services/sync/data-model/development-mode/) option.
     * Create a new database collection and choose a name for it.
-    * Create a new queryable field used for filtering data between both realms in this application.
+    * The queryable field used for filtering data between the two realms in this application will be [automatically created in development mode](https://www.mongodb.com/docs/atlas/app-services/sync/configure/sync-settings/#queryable-fields), because it is used in the sync subscriptions.
+    * You can also create them manually from the UI.
 For this sample the field is `isImportant`.
         Type the field name `isImportant` in the selection box and then choose `Create isImportant`.
         It will be created.
     * Click the button **Enable Sync** and confirm.